candywater/markdown-benchmark/readme.md

 ### Intro

-though there was a benchmark exists, it is do not include markdown-it, and the version it tested was too old.
+Though there was a benchmark, it do not include markdown-it, and the versions it tested were too old.
-I forked it, found it is hard to fix (after upgrade grunt etc, it would have a bug), so I decided to open a new repo to benchmark them.
+I forked it, and found it is hard to upgrade to newer version (after upgrade grunt, coffeescript and etc, it would have a bug, and really hard to fix it), so I decided to open a new benchmark fro them.

 + older benchmard work [https://github.com/mpneuried/markdown-benchmark](https://github.com/mpneuried/markdown-benchmark)